psu13/mutable-hakyll/posts/why-soccer-is-better-than-your-favorite-sport.md

 reasons](https://www.bbc.com/sport/american-football/55975394) I have also had less of a personal interest in the game lately.

-The opening of that piece goes has this quip in it:
+The opening of that piece also has this quip in it:

->  If your favorite sport is soccer than we can just agree now that you will hate me and I
+>  If your favorite sport is soccer then we can just agree now that you will hate me and I
 >  will feel sorry for you.

 Which, well, I guess brings us to the subject at hand.
 As we wind down to the end of